busayoA/Research-Agent-Project/README.md

 1. Deploy onto Azure

-2. Migrate the codebase to Cursor

-3. Implementing real web searching
+2. Implementing real web searching

-4. Using more AI models
+3. Using more AI models

-5. Adding new languages
+4. Adding more languages

 ## Troubleshooting